 To install a Security Gateway:

-- Go to the Dynatrace Managed Clusters page.
+- Select Home from the navigation menu to access the Clusters page.

 - Follow the instructions included in the installer.
 Be sure to install the Security Gateway in a network segment that is accessible from the Internet.